 This lemon and blueberry poke cake is sure to be a hit with the whole family.
 The poke cake is also just as it sounds, so a great cake to get the kids involved in.
 It’s easy to make, tastes delicious and looks delicious!

-Frozen berries like raspberries, blackberries and blackcurrants are great to keep in the freezer for impromptu puddings.
+Use fresh summer berries in this cake, or frozen berries like raspberries, blackberries and blackcurrants are great to keep in the freezer for impromptu puddings.
 They make this rich almond cake even more luxurious.